Valencia Travel Guide (2026): 11 Best Things to Do, Hidden Gems & Local Food

 11. Cabanyal – Valencia’s Vibrant Seaside Neighborhood

-Cabanyal is one of those neighborhoods that’s high on my list for my next visit to Valencia—and for good reason.
-This seaside gem is known for its quirky charm, colorful tiled houses, and strong sense of community.
-From what I’ve heard (and seen through the eyes of other travelers), its mix of traditional fishermen’s homes, bold street art, and laid-back beach vibes makes it a must for anyone looking to experience Valencia beyond the usual tourist spots.
+Cabanyal is one of those neighborhoods high on my list for my next visit to Valencia, and for good reason.
+This seaside gem is known for its quirky charm, colorful tiled houses, and strong community spirit.

 • Travel Time: 20 minutes by tram or taxi from the city center.

-• Tip: Don’t miss Mercado Cabanyal for fresh, local delicacies and handmade goods.
+• Tip: Don’t miss Mercado Cabanyal for fresh local delicacies and handmade goods.

-How to Get to Cabanyal from Valencia
+How to Get to Cabanyal from Valencia:

-• Metro: Lines 5, 6, 7, or 8 to Marítim-Serrería station, then walk or tram.
+• Metro: Lines 5, 6, 7, or 8 to Marítim-Serrería station, then walk or tram

-• Tram: Lines 4 or 6 to Dr. Lluch stop (near the beach).
+• Tram: Lines 4 or 6 to Dr. Lluch stop (near the beach)

-• Bus: Line 19 direct to Josep Benlliure – Progrés.
-Also, lines 4, 92, 93.
+• Bus: Line 19 direct to Josep Benlliure – Progrés; also lines 4, 92, 93

 What and Where to Eat